 Find a therapist in Everett, Washington that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Everett to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Everett to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 Overview of Mental Health Resources in Everett, Washington

-For many, the large city of Everett, Washington serves as the pinnacle for west coast living.
+For many, the large city of Everett, Washington serves as the pinnacle for West Coast living.
 As per the U.S. Census Bureau, the city is home to roughly 110,000 people.
 Notably, the population of the area is increasing with speed.
 Every ten years or so, the number of residents living in Everett grows by almost ten percent – significantly higher than some surrounding locations.

 It is not hard to see why so many people are choosing to move to Everett, given the city’s many appealing characteristics.
 Amenities, such as grocery stores and restaurants, are pleasantly abundant.
 Around just about every street corner is a great place to grab a bite to eat, get some shopping done, and more.
 And, if you are the type of person who prefers walking or biking over driving to a destination, you will be pleased to know a good deal of Everett neighborhoods are quite walkable.
 Plus, bike lanes are copious in addition to the surprisingly efficient public transportation system.

 The most common primary motivating factor driving one’s decision to move domiciles has to do with money.
 Job opportunities, such as a raise in pay or a new job altogether, tend to be what people are willing to move for.
 Everett’s situation is no different.
-However, not everyone is able to find employment, regardless of willingness to participate in the labor market.
+However, not everyone can find employment, regardless of willingness to participate in the labor market.
 Decent-paying jobs are seemingly especially scarce.
 Those able to land work are not always able to keep their positions – especially with layoffs happening regularly.
 Everett’s financial woes are ancillary to another widespread, complex issue.
 Experts are saying the city is going through a “mental health crisis.”
 Let’s go over what that means, why Everett’s problem is so bad, and what you can do to get in contact with a therapist who can help if you are in need.

 First of all, the city of Everett has a major crime problem.
 The statistics speak for themselves.
 As per the FBI, the overall crime rate in the city is almost 100 percent higher than the national average, giving you a one in 18 chance of falling victim to any crime.
 Violent crimes and property crimes are what people are disproportionately committing in the area.
 Unfortunately, there is a strong link between areas with high crime and high rates of mental illness.
 Everett is not an exception in that regard.
 While the city is aware of the need to tackle crime, results are not going to come to fruition overnight.
 Crime is only down nine percent over the years.
 In the meantime, there is no doubt Everett’s high crime rate is negatively affecting the community’s mental health.